Search

 View basket More details Price: £885.00

-• BOUND AND NEATLY TRANSCRIBED MANUSCRIPT NOTEBOOK, ‘COURS DE PHYSIQUE GÉNÉRALE’, by [ECOLE CENTRALE DE PARIS.]
+• BOUND AND NEATLY TRANSCRIBED MANUSCRIPT NOTEBOOK, ‘COURS DE PHYSIQUE GÉNÉRALE’, by [ECOLE CENTRALE DES ARTS ET MANUFACTURES.]
 [DANIEL, Professor.]

 BOUND AND NEATLY TRANSCRIBED MANUSCRIPT NOTEBOOK, ‘COURS DE PHYSIQUE GÉNÉRALE’, penned in a single hand throughout, and containing the complete course.
 Paris,